alexgabrichidze/lms/README.md

 # Library management system

-## Project Description
+## Project description

-The **Library management system** is a backend application designed to manage books, users, and loan transactions for a library.
+The **library management system** is a backend application designed to manage books, users, and loan transactions for a library.
 It provides REST API endpoints to perform CRUD operations for books, users, and loans while ensuring role-based access control for administrative tasks.
 This system is developed in **pure Java** using minimal libraries and a PostgreSQL database, with Maven as the build tool.
 This project focuses on creating a foundational system for managing library operations efficiently, serving as a platform for learning backend development.

 ---